akarenskiy/rsschool-cv/cv.md

 About
 ----
 I am a software developer.
 My main competence is backend development.
-Now improving my skills in frontend development
+Now improving my skills in frontend development.

-**Goal:** continue to develop as a specialist, exploring new areas and gaining new competencies
+My Goal is continue to develop as a specialist, exploring new areas and gaining new competencies.

+At

 Skills
 ----